Your Rights and Responsibilities

 Using Text and Email

 We know that using text or email is sometimes a more convenient and efficient way to communicate.
-However, we ask that you please talk with your worker about our agency guidelines, and the risks and benefits for using text and email to communicate with us.
 H-N REACH cannot guarantee the confidentiality of texts or emails.
-We will ask you to sign a consent form that indicates you understand this.
+We will ask you to sign a consent form that indicates you understand the risks and benefits for using text and email to communicate.

 In Closing